splunk/public-o11y-docs/synthetics/test-config/global-variables.rst

 What happens when you conceal a global variable?
 ==================================================
 When you conceal a global variable, Splunk Synthetic Monitoring encrypts the variable's value in its database and scrubs its value from the Splunk Synthetic Monitoring UI, from test results, and from alert messages.
-However, concealed global variables are not designed to safeguard sensitive information or critical data.
-In addition, if you send a concealed value to a test endpoint, that endpoint receives its unconcealed value.
+However, concealed global variables were not designed to safeguard sensitive information or critical data; do not misuse them for such purposes.

 Create a global variable